spcourse/acquisition/21 scraping1/contents.md

 #### Use comments!

 Keep in mind that the use of BeautifulSoup and RegEx will not necessarily result in _beautiful_ code.
 In fact, data collection through scraping (as well as taking ingredients out of a soup) is known to be a very messy practice.
-You might need to heavily comment code to make sure that it is understandable. **Especially** retrieving actors will be very messy.
+You might need to heavily comment code to make sure that it is understandable.